A ban on Texas public universities’ diversity offices inches closer to becoming law

+The legislation now heads back to the upper chamber where the Senate could accept the changes or elect to meet in a conference committee of lawmakers to hash out the differences.
+If the legislation becomes law, Texas would be the second state in the nation with such a ban, following Florida.

-In an attempt to stop a deluge of amendments from Democrats opposing Senate Bill 17, lawmakers approved an amendment offered by the bill’s sponsor, Seguin Republican John Kuempel, that requires the Texas Higher Education Coordinating Board to conduct an annual study into the impact of banning DEI offices, allows universities to make “reasonable efforts” to reassign employees in DEI offices to new positions with similar pay, and shifts the day the bill goes into effect back by three months to Jan.
+The bill received preliminary approval Friday after hours of debate and multiple attempts to kill the legislation from Democrats.
+In an attempt to stop a deluge of amendments opposing Senate Bill 17, lawmakers approved an amendment offered by the bill’s sponsor, Seguin Republican John Kuempel, that requires the Texas Higher Education Coordinating Board to conduct an annual study into the impact of banning DEI offices, allows universities to make “reasonable efforts” to reassign employees in DEI offices to new positions with similar pay, and shifts the day the bill goes into effect back by three months to Jan.
 1.

 People are also reading…